StyraInc/regal/docs/rules/idiomatic/use-contains.md

 single-value rules ("complete rules").
 Just like the `if` keyword, `contains` additionally makes the rule read the same way in English as OPA interprets its meaning — a set that contains one or more values given some (optional) conditions.

+OPA version 1.0, which is planned for 2024, will make the `contains` keyword mandatory.
+This rule helps you get ahead of the curve and start using it today.

 **Note**: don't forget to `import future.keywords.contains`!
 Or from OPA v0.59.0 and onwards, `import rego.v1`.

 **Tip**: When either of the imports mentioned above are found in a Rego file, the `contains` keyword will be inserted